Google Scholar PDF Reader

 Most mentioned

-• Annotation tools are missing
+• Annotation feature

 Recent reviews